Seby Zavala Player Props: White Sox vs. Angels

 Seby Zavala At The Plate

-- Zavala is batting .148 with a double, four home runs and five walks.
+- Zavala is batting .168 with a double, six home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.